virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ![new-menu](/img/new-menu.png)

 By default, this menu contains the <b>Uninstall</b> button.
-The rest of listed actions, if there are any, execute operations from the <a href="/reference/events/" target="_blank">events</a> settings.
+The rest of listed actions, if there are any, executes operations from the <a href="/reference/events/" target="_blank">events</a> settings.

 The properties used for custom menus are the same as for custom buttons.
 However, the appropriate *menu* field (instead of *buttons*) should be specified to adjust functionality exactly within the menu list of the Add-ons plank.

-The sample to set custom buttons within the menu list of the Add-ons plank.
+Sample to set custom buttons within the menu list of the Add-ons plank.
 @@@
 ```yaml
 type: update